PyMoDAQ/PyMoDAQ/docs/src/tutorials/git_tutorial.rst

 The red means that Git does not know what to do with this file, he is waiting for an order from us.

-We have to tell him explicitly to track.
+We have to tell him explicitly to track this file.
 To do so, we will just follow what he advised us, and use the *add* command.

 The *add* command
 +++++++++++++++++